Contactperson

 Researchers involved

-This study focuses on the assessment and treatment of posttraumatic stress (PTSD) symptoms following stressful life events in children (12+) and adults with mild intellectual disability (MID) or borderline intellectual functioning (BIF) and mental health problems.
-Stressful life events are events that do not fit criterion A of PTSD in the DSM-5-TR but are perceived as negative by the person.
-There is an ongoing debate regarding the predictive validity and usefulness of criterion A as a gate criterion for PTSD and the consequences of whether Criterion A has been fulfilled for assessment and treatment.
-This discussion is particularly important for individuals with ID, as they are more vulnerable to experiencing stressful life events and to the consequences of such events than people without ID.
-A better understanding of the impact (i.e. PTSD symptoms) of stressful life events on people with ID is important because it enables access to trauma-focused treatments in the absence of a PTSD classification.
+This study focuses on the assessment and treatment of posttraumatic stress (PTSD) symptoms following stressful life events.
+Specifically in children (12+) and adults with mild intellectual disability (MID) or borderline intellectual functioning (BIF) and mental health problems.
+Stressful life events are events that do not fit criterion A of PTSD in the DSM-5-TR, but are perceived as negative by the person.
+There is an ongoing debate regarding the predictive validity and usefulness of criterion A as a gate criterion for PTSD.
+And about the consequences of whether Criterion A has been fulfilled for assessment and treatment.
+This discussion is particularly important for individuals with ID.
+As individuals with ID are more vulnerable to experiencing stressful life events.
+And they are more vulnerable to the consequences of such events than people without ID.
+A better understanding of the impact (i.e. PTSD symptoms) of stressful life events on people with ID is important.
+This understanding enables access to trauma-focused treatments in the absence of a PTSD classification.

 More information